 If you are working at a construction site and are injured, it is essential to make sure you report the injury to your employer within 90 days.
 You might also want to ensure the injury is reported to your employer’s human resources department as well if you suspect your supervisor might not report it.

 Keep a record of your injury date and actions you take, such as visits to the doctor or time you have taken off to recover.
 This can help your law office’s injury attorneys create your personal injury claim for lost wages or compensation for your injuries.

 A work-related injury can be hard to prove if no one is around to see it happen.
 If you live near Canton, and a loved one has been injured or killed in a construction accident, contact our construction accident attorneys.

-At Cochran, Kroll & Associates, P.C., we serve clients across all types of cases, and our construction accident lawyers will fight to ensure you get the compensation you deserve.
-You can contact us at (866) 868-3779 to arrange a free consultation to discuss your injury case with our injury lawyers.
+At Cochran, Kroll & Associates, P.C., we serve clients across all types of cases, and our Construction Site Accident Lawyer in Canton will fight to ensure you get the compensation you deserve.
+You can contact us at 866-MICH-LAW to arrange a free consultation to discuss your injury case with our injury lawyers.

 A young couple from Monroe, Michigan, was awarded a $15.8 million verdict as the result of their baby son, Jason, being inflicted with Cerebral Palsy as the result of an error during the final stages of a labor.

 While in the hospital a mother of three was not properly treated for a closed-head injury causing her untimely death.

 A Livonia pedestrian recovered $1.4 million when he was struck by a commercial van resulting in a traumatic brain injury in Redford, Michigan.